AnkitKrYadav/Truth-Guard/Backend/README.md

 Notes:
 - The API serves the built React frontend from `../Frontend/react-app/build` when available.
-- `/api/verify` will use a minimal AI agent if `OPENAI_API_KEY` is set.
+- `/api/verify` will use a minimal AI agent if `GEMINI_API_KEY` is set.
 Otherwise it falls back to simple placeholder logic.
 - The SQLite DB is created under `Backend/database/news.db` and seeded with sample data if empty.